St. Olaf Debuts Digital Concert Series

 Weekly episodes premiere on the St. Olaf YouTube channel on Sunday afternoons at 3:30 p.m.
 CT, offering viewers an opportunity to comment and connect in real time with others.
 Even while audiences remain physically distant, Sounds from St. Olaf invites us to join in experiencing the power and passion of the St. Olaf ensembles together.

-In the first episode, which premiered Sunday, May 3, we celebrated the excellent music made by this year’s ensembles before their concert season on campus came to an early end.
+In the first episode, we celebrated the excellent music made by last year’s ensembles before their concert season on campus came to an early end.
 The concert featured well-known masterworks from the St. Olaf Orchestra and St. Olaf Philharmonia, exciting contemporary works from Norseman Band and the St. Olaf Band, beloved choral works with messages of comfort and renewal from the St. Olaf Choir, St. Olaf Cantorei, St. Olaf Chapel Choir, Viking Chorus, Manitou Singers, and Chamber Singers, and engaging selections from Collegium Musicum, the St. Olaf Handbell Choir, and St. Olaf Jazz I.

 “St. Olaf has always shown, through the extraordinary depth of its music program, that music is powerful and vital to the human condition,” says Director of College Relations for Music Organizations Jean Parish.
 “Our new digital concert series offers students, alumni, friends of the college, and music enthusiasts the chance to experience concerts at home, yet still feel a sense of community and connectedness while they watch, listen, and react in real time.
 Though we are not physically together during this time, the desire for community at St. Olaf is stronger than ever.
 We hope that this series will serve as a source of healing and hopefulness, and remind listeners that music at St. Olaf is alive and well.”